Another Monty Python Record: Background

 The production, with its innovative use of stereo and sound effects, was handled by Terry Jones and Michael Palin and proved a technical challenge.
 According to Jones: "We had this horrendous time because we were recording in this rather hippy recording studio.
 We were very keen to use the stereo and everything, but what we hadn't realised was that the guy who was doing the recording, who I think was out of his head most of the time, had not been making any notes.
 We'd end up with tapes and tapes of material with no idea of where anything was on the tapes.
 That was a bitter experience."

 The sleeve was designed by Terry Gilliam, from an idea by Terry Jones.
-Packaged as a classical music recording (Beethoven's "Symphony No. 2 in D Major"), the cover was defaced by the Pythons to serve as their own record jacket.
-(The "serious" liner notes on the back also bear a Pythonesque stamp: the biography of Beethoven quickly turns into a commentary on Beethoven's Wimbledon tennis debut).
+Packaged as a classical music recording (Beethoven's "Symphony No. 2 in D Major", with Peter Bruegel's The Census at Bethlehem), the cover was defaced by the Pythons to serve as their own record jacket.
+The "serious" liner notes on the back also bear a Pythonesque stamp: the biography of Beethoven quickly turns into a commentary on Beethoven's Wimbledon tennis debut.
 Included with the original vinyl LP were three card inserts printed with detailed instructions, scripts and cutout props for the "Be a Great Actor" sketch on side 2.

 Due to the limitations of the vinyl format, the original 1971 UK release had many sketches edited down while others, such as "Communist Quiz" and "Penguin on the TV", were omitted altogether, causing a re-sequencing of the "Royal Festival Hall Concert" and "Spam" sketches.
 This truncated version was used for all UK cassette releases until 1994.
 When the album was released in the US in 1972 to coincide with the US release of And Now for Something Completely Different, the full unedited version was used.
 This longer edit was used for all CD releases in both the UK and US.